eduardo-fd/Small-Business-Credit-Risk/README.md

 - Which factors have the strongest influence on the probability of default?
 - Are there differences in default rates by state, industry, loan size, or program type?
 - How do defaults evolve over time?
-- What conclusions and recommendations can we extract from this analysis?
+- How can we decrease credit risk without sacrificing to much volume?

 ---

 ### 2. Prepare
 In the preparation phase, the data was downloaded from the official SBA portal and the reliability of the source was verified (meets ROCCC criteria).
-The data was then stored in PostgreSQL to ensure integrity and consistency.
-For this, the **Small-Business Credit Risk** database was created together with the initial **sba_loans** table.
+The data was then stored and loaded in to the RDBMS PostgreSQL.
+Inside, the **Small-Business Credit Risk** database was created together with the initial **sba_loans** table.

 Import format used:
 - Format: CSV